It’s no secret that the supply chain is a complex, living, breathing ever-evolving entity.

-Project: Standardize production data analytics across its global manufacturing base and improve control process variation from plant to plant.
+Project: Standardize production data analytics across its global manufacturing base and further improve the ability to control process variation from plant to plant.

 Enabler: Insight Inc. (Manassas, Va., www.insightoutsmart.com)

-Project: Redesigned distribution network to optimize the network, and reduce carbon emissions and transportation costs.
+Project: Distribution network redesign to optimize the network and reduce carbon emissions and transportation costs.

 Enabler: Insite Software (Minneapolis, www.insitesoft.com)